How do I find a job in an Austrian ski resort?

 Same qualifications as above, with the German possibly being less important.
-Here we're talking about businesses such as Irish bars, ski hire shops in resorts with lots of English or Scandinavian speakers, and other businesses that have traditionally employed foreigners for whatever reason (some mountain restaurant owners like to have English-speaking waitresses, for example).
+Here we’re talking about businesses such as Irish bars, ski hire shops in resorts with lots of English or Scandinavian speakers, and other businesses that have traditionally employed foreigners for whatever reason (some mountain restaurant owners like to have English-speaking waiting staff, for example).

 These kinds of jobs are far more limited and tend to go by word of mouth.
 Get the news out back home that you are going to Austria and see if friends of friends or distant relatives have any connections.